 Number of observations Mean

 d4 2,697 2.44

 Counter of For all observations 6,935 3.19

 household members For household heads only 2,697 2.44

 pnwage Flanders 1,552 670,909

 Brussels 234 732,045

 Wallonia 826 648,581

-page Owners with mortgage 3,246 27.4
+page e Owners with mortgage 3,246 27.4

 Owners without mortgage 2,256 54.0

-- You will have noticed that in this exercise the merge worked perfectly, i.e., all observations of the merging file were uniquely linked to one observation in the using file.
-This is always the case with LIS household and individual level files from the same dataset because all individuals belong to at least one and no more than one household. - When calculating descriptive statistics, you should always be careful to choose the unit (and hence the weight) that make most sense for the calculation: household level statistics (such as household-level counters) should be calculated over households (using the household-level weight), while person-level statistics should be calculated over persons (using the person-level weight).
+- You will have noticed that in this exercise the number of records after merging equals the number of persons.
+This should always be the case with LIS household and individual level files from the same dataset because all individuals belong to at least one and no more than one household. - When calculating descriptive statistics, you should always be careful to choose the unit (and hence the weight) that make most sense for the calculation: household level statistics (such as household-level counters) should be calculated over households (using the household-level weight), while person-level statistics should be calculated over persons (using the person-level weight).